Who We Are

 - Operate Greater Philadelphia Filmmakers, a program serving the regional independent media arts community by providing educational programming, networking opportunities and industry workshops.

 - Manage online database of Professional Listings that includes all the necessary crew positions, production companies, and business services working in this region.
 This service is available freely to local and out of town producers.
 Crew members or businesses register for free to be included in this database.
-Find out more on our Find Professional Services page.
+Find out more on our Greater Philadelphia Production Directory page.

 - Provide assistance with government permits or license requirements; one stop service for all city department requests.